Security covers a wide array of areas, including cybersecurity, whose growth is tipped to soar in the coming years.

 What is security tools investing?

-For those new to the space, exchange-traded funds (ETFs) are a popular choice for investors as they can invest in a sector as a whole rather than specific companies.
+For those new to the space, exchange-traded funds (ETFs) are a popular portfolio choice for investors as they can invest in a sector as a whole rather than specific companies.

-Investors can look at the following ETF options for cybersecurity, including: TFMG Prime Cyber Security ETF (ARCA:HACK), First Trust NASDAQ CEA Cybersecurity ETF (NASDAQ:CIBR) and iShares North American Tech-Multimedia Networking ETF (ARCA:IGN).
+Investors can look at the following ETF investment options for cybersecurity, including: TFMG Prime Cyber Security ETF (ARCA:HACK), First Trust NASDAQ CEA Cybersecurity ETF (NASDAQ:CIBR) and iShares North American Tech-Multimedia Networking ETF (ARCA:IGN).

 Will you invest in security?
 Is there a particular vertical of security that excites you?
 Share your opinion in the comments below.